Color Spotlight: Indian Red (PR101)

 Comparison to Other Colors

 The two most similar colors are also opaque PR101 variants: Venetian Red and Caput Mortuum Violet aka Violet Iron Oxide, which are more orange and more violet, respectively.
-I think of the Venetian/Indian/VIO trio as earth scarlet/earth maroon/earth violet, respectively.
+I think of the Venetian/Indian/VIO trio as earth scarlet/earth red/earth violet, respectively.
 Here they all are in the Winsor & Newton range:

 Winsor & Newton Opaque PR101 comparison: Venetian Red, Indian Red, Caput Mortuum Violet.
 (DV Indian Red shown at the bottom for comparison)